jewelsjacobs/BugatchiMobileDataPipeLine/README.md

 This is a serverless data pipeline that:

 - Runs nightly scheduled lambda to pull a headerless pipe delimited file from an external FTP drive to an S3 bucket
-- Runs lambda that queries Athena view to clean up data into csv file
+- Runs lambdas that run Athena queries to clean up data into csv file
-- Runs Data Migration Service to import csv to DynamoDB
+- Runs lambda to import csv to DynamoDB

 IMPORTANT - this won't work unless the Athena Settings have the s3 bucket defined as: `s3:\\bugatchi-athena-dev\results`.
 I'd like to somehow make this dynamic but I haven't figured out how.